Seiya Suzuki Preview, Player Props: Cubs vs. Braves

-Seiya Suzuki -- with a slugging percentage of .622 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs versus the Atlanta Braves, with Bryce Elder on the hill, on September 26 at 7:20 PM ET.
+The Chicago Cubs, including Seiya Suzuki and his .692 slugging percentage over his past 10 games, take on starting pitcher Darius Vines and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with a double) against the Rockies.
+In his last appearance, he had two hits (going 2-for-5 with a triple and two RBI) against the Braves.

 Sportsbook Promo Codes